Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 Good to know: There are direct express buses between Venice Airport and Cortina d’Ampezzo.
 So if you don’t want to rent a car, it’s possible to see and do a lot just by using public transport.
 In winter, there are ski shuttles in town.
 And in the high summer season, there are good bus connections between Cortina and the main places in the nearby mountains.

 However, if you are visiting in the summer and want to explore all the best areas in the Dolomites at your own pace, we recommend renting a car.
 In general, car hire isn’t very expensive in Italy, especially if you book well in advance.
-We use and recommend this website for car rentals.
+We use and recommend Booking’s car hire search engine.

 Where to stay in Cortina d’Ampezzo